bkenndpngineering/Kinect_Skeleton_Tracker/README.md

 - [ ] Write skeleton display - pygame

 - [ ] Fix the JSON, delete the physics and dab code
+- [ ] Rename trackhands to trackbody, modify trackers to use new name

+## Notes
+Braedon has built driver, need to install into OpenNI When running the coce, it displays all the data but claims an error and "invalid line," will disregard and move on to skeleton drawing